The Best Studio Microphone

 Pros and Cons of the Lewitt LCT 640 TS

-The Audio-Technica AT2020 is also one of the best vocal microphones in this list.
-As the Audio-Technica AT2020 boasts a medium-weight diaphragm and extended dynamic range and frequency response, this vocal mic gives off a rich, deep, and crisp sound that makes it a dream for vocal recording.
+The AT2020 is also one of the best microphones for vocals in this list.
+As the Audio-Technica AT2020 boasts a medium-weight diaphragm and extended dynamic range and frequency response, it gives off a rich, deep, and crisp sound that makes it a dream for vocal recording.

-However, you may need to purchase a shock mount since the Audio-Technica AT2020 is a desktop studio microphone that can pick up noise vibrations if not careful.
+However, you may need to purchase an isolation mount since the AT2020 is a desktop studio microphone that can pick up noise vibrations if not careful.

 Pros and Cons of the Audio-Technica AT2020

-With a wide-range frequency response, this is a go-to condenser mic for artists of the blues and jazz genres.
-This large-diaphragm condenser microphone also has a built-in pop shield that can also pick up brass instruments without drowning out vocals.
-Hence, this is one of the best vocal mics in the list that has impressive self-noise level control even without the shock mount.
+With a wide frequency response chart, this is a go-to condenser mic for artists of the blues and jazz genres.
+This large-diaphragm condenser microphone also has a built-in pop filter that can also pick up brass instruments without drowning out vocals.

 Pros and Cons of the Neumann TLM 102